Robin Hood model versus Sheriff of Nottingham model: transfers in population dynamics: Introduction

 \section{Introduction}

-Transfer phenomena arise in many natural processes.
-For example, one may think of mass or energy exchanges between particles, transfers of proteins or DNA between cells and bacteria, or simply transfers of money or assets in the economy.
-We refer to the book by Bellouquid and Delitala \cite{Bellouquid06} and the review papers by Bellomo, Li, and Maini \cite{Bellomo08b}, and Bellomo and Delitala \cite{Bellomo08a}.
+Transfer phenomena are fundamental processes in population dynamics, influencing a wide range of biological and social systems.
+These phenomena manifest in various forms, such as predation, parasitism, cooperation, and sexual reproduction, where the transfer typically involves energy, proteins, or genetic material.
+Social interactions, including opinion formation and economic exchanges, can also be viewed as transfers, with economic transactions being the primary focus of this study.

 Their mathematical formulations have a long history.
-A fundamental mathematical modeling approach has been proposed by Boltzmann, in which interacting particles are viewed as members of a continuum of population density.
+In the context of mathematical physics, a fundamental approach has been proposed by Boltzmann, in which interacting particles are viewed as members of a continuum of population density.
 In these models transfer of physical quantities from one particle to another is modulated by a kernel function that specifies the transfer process.
-Many examples have been explored, and a review is found in Perthame \cite{Perthame2002}, Villani \cite{Villani2002}.
+Many examples have been explored, and a review is found in Perthame \cite{perthame2002kinetic}.
+While these models share a structural similarity with the ones we propose here, Boltzmann-type models include a kinetic term linking the position and speed of particles, which makes their analysis quite intricate; here the models we propose do not include such term and we will analyze them by other methods.

+In populations dynamics, the transfer of genetic material has been increasingly studied in the past decades.
+In Magal and Webb \cite{magal2000mutation} and Magal \cite{Magal2002b}, the authors introduced a model devoted to transfers of genetic material in which parent cells exchange genetic material to form their offspring.
+While they relied on the example of \textit{Helicobacter pyroli}, these models are applicable to a much wider range of species subject to mutation, selection and recombination.
+More recently, several authors have studied population dynamics model including a mutation and selection (among which \cite{Desvillettes-Jabin-Mischler-Raoul-2008,Barles-Mirrahimi-Perthame-2009,Canizo-Carrillo-Cuadrado-2013,Burie-Ducrot-Griette-Richard-2020, Calvez-etal-ESAIM}), and models derived from the \textit{Fisher infinitesimal model} that provides a microscopic basis for transfer models of sexual reproduction \cite{barton2017infinitesimal, Calvez-Lepoutre-Poyato-2024} have also attracted some attention.
+Raoul \cite{Raoul-2017, Raoul-2021}, in particular, studied several population models which have a kinetic description of the population dynamics.